 I'm in sort of a creative limbo right now, but nevertheless, this is the kind of stuff I do.

 My Game Dev Workflow

 I'm often asked about this, so here goes:

 Most of my games are written in either C99 or C++17, alternating between the two based on whatever I'm in the mood for.
 I don't really consider myself a language loyalist, for small indie games anything works honestly.
 My earlier games were written in Java.

 For making graphics and music I use Paint.NET and FL Studio respectively.
 Both get the job done and that's all I can really say about them.
-In the past I've also used GIMP and Aseprite for graphics, which are also fine, but I just prefer Paint.NET.
+In the past I've also used GIMP and Aseprite for graphics, which are good, but old habits die hard.

 These days GNU Emacs is my preferred text editor for when I'm on my main machine.
 If I'm editing via SSH I'll usually use JOE as a more lightweight alternative, or vi if there's nothing else to work with.
 Everybody should know some basic vi!

-I do prefer an IDE if I'm working on a larger project.
-On Windows I use Microsoft Visual Studio and on Linux I use CLion, with some Emacs keybindings to improve my workflow.
+I do prefer an IDE for larger projects.
+On Windows I use Microsoft Visual Studio and on Linux I use CLion with Emacs keybindings.
 The latter isn't free, but to me it's excellent software.
 If you insist on using FOSS, I think KDevelop is pretty nice too.

 Besides programming and music, I also dabble in competitive Super Smash Bros.
 Melee as a Yoshi main.
 It's really fun and it's super accessible now thanks to the advent of Dolphin/FM and Slippi, so give it a shot if you haven't already!
 I don't dislike the newer games, but I never could get into them same way I could with Melee.